Nector-kilo/Quoe-T/README.md

 All code is licensed under the GNU General Public Licence 3.0, so feel free to change the code however you like, just make sure you follow the GNU GPL guidelines.

+## Mobile Installation
+1) Make sure you have "Install apps from unknown sources" enabled on your Android device.
+2) Download and run the Quoe-T.apk file to install the app.

 ## Instructions
 Select either Existing Customer or New Customer.